olopez94/Google_data/01_Foundations/Week03/Learning about data phases and tools/Outlining the data analysis process/readme.md

   <li>Prepare</li>
   This is where data analysts collect and store data they'll use for the upcoming analysis process.
   <li>Process</li>
+   Here, data analysts find and eliminate any errors and inaccuracies that can get in the way of results.
+This usually means cleaning data, transforming it into a more useful format, combining two or more datasets to make information more complete and removing outliers, which are any data points that could skew the information.
   <li>Analyze</li>
+  Analyzing the data you've collected involves using tools to transform and organize that information so that you can draw useful conclusions, make predictions, and drive informed decision-making.
   <li>Share</li>
   <li>Act</li>
 </ul>